-My husband and I love chimichurri sauce.
-We also love pasta and shrimp.
-Since we always say it would be great on just about anything, we decided to use it in this Chimichurri Shrimp Pasta dish and it is phenomenal.
+My husband and I L-O-V-E chimichurri sauce.
+My daughter loves the sauce but also pasta and shrimp.
+Since we always say Chimichurri Sauce would be great on just about anything, we decided to use it in this Chimichurri Shrimp Pasta dish – and it is phenomenal.

 - 2 tablespoons unsalted butter

-- 1½ pounds large shrimp, peeled and deveined
+- 1 1/2 pounds shrimp , peeled and deveined

 - Set a large 1-gallon stock pot of water to a boil and add the kosher salt.
 Place the pasta in the pot and stir the pot until the water returns to a boil.
 Cook the pasta until tender, but with a bit of resistance (al dente), about 12 minutes.
 (We like our pasta a little softer so we cook a few minutes longer).